nipkownix/re4_tweaks/README.md

  * **Raw mouse input** - Makes the game use Raw Input for aiming and turning.
 Greatly improves mouse input by removing negative/positive accelerations that were being applied both by the game and by Direct Input.

+* **Replace framelimiter** - Implements a new reduced-CPU-usage FPS limiter.

+* **Vulkan renderer** - Enables the use of the DXVK-based vulkan renderer, which provides better performance on newer hardware.

+* **Multithread Fix** - Enables fixes for multithreaded DirectX9, giving a slight performance boost.

+* **Restore demo videos** - Restores the playback of demo videos that play when the game is idle at the main menu or the "press any key" screen for about 20 seconds.
+More info in the config menu/.ini file.

+* **NTSC Mode** - Unlocks minor difficulty boosts previously exclusive to the NTSC console versions of RE4.

  * **DetachCameraFromAim** - When using the "Modern" mouse setting, the game locks the camera position to the aiming position, making both move together.
 Although this is the expected behavior in most games, some people might prefer to keep the original camera behavior while also having the benefits from "Modern" aiming.
 Enabling this will also restore the horizontal aiming sway that was lost when the devs implemented "Modern" aiming.

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.